appium/java-client/README.md

 - the integration with `org.jacoco jacoco-maven-plugin` was added.
 Thanks to [@SrinivasanTarget](https://github.com/SrinivasanTarget) for the contribution.

 *3.4.1*
-- Update to Selenium v2.53.0
+- Update to seleniumone v2.53.0
 - all dependencies were updated to latest versions
 - the dependency on org.apache.commons commons-lang3 v3.4 was added
 - the fix of Widget method invocation.[#340](https://github.com/appium/java-client/issues/340).
 A class visibility was taken into account.
 Thanks to [aznime](https://github.com/aznime) for the catching.